emarai/staking-subquery/README.md

 # SubQuery - Starter Package

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
-A SubQuery Project defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.
+A SubQuery Project defines which data will be index from your specified blockchain of chice and how it will store it.

-This is a specific starter project for NEAR.
-It indexes all transactions of the token.sweat contract token from sweat_welcome.near (whick rewards users for physically moving around).
+This is a specific starter project for the NEAR blockchain.
+It indexes all Sweatcoin transactions where the receiver is token.sweat and the sender is sweat_welcome.near.
 It also indexes all storage_deposit calls for the same contract.

 ## Preparation